Victoria County Scenic Hiking Trails Map

 Trailhead/Starting Point – Please park your cars in the Cape Smokey Provincial Park.
 Walk out from the parking lot and cross the Cabot Trail highway to the road entry and follow the road to the top of smokey.
 On your way up. you’ll see a red building, that’s your first destination.
 As you approach the top of Smokey, take the first road leading to the right.
 Follow this until you reach the right side of the building and the last tower.
 A spectacular view awaits of Down North, Victoria County including overlooking Middle Head Trail, Keltic Lodge, Ingonish Beach…Breathtaking.

 Continue on back to the main road and turn right heading again towards the peak.
 You do not want to follow the road all the way to the top, take your first left and follow that road to the building and go the left of the building and stay left going behind the building until you see the worn path.
 Follow this path to a view of the highlands and to a big rock that overlooks the North Shore of Victoria County – breathtaking.
 Enjoy.

 It is a rocky roadway that is used by employees to access the microwave towers.
 Once up there it is open, very rough and the view is awesome.
 At the top you can wonder around to get good vantage points.

-There are two microwave towers.
+There are four towers.
 It is uphill on the way up, downhill on the way back.
 Rocky underfoot so good footwear advised.
 Open, basically no trees, and high altitude, so it could be windy and cold.
 Wind breaker and head cover advised.
 Water bottle is a good idea also.

 (Directions: Drive to picnic park entrance on top of Smokey Mountain.
 If park is open – can park in the parking lot at park site.
 If not, park on pull-off just before the entrance or pull into road on left just after picnic park entrance.